SalishSeaCast/docs/particles/tracers.rst

 Our model produces files with filenames that follow this format: *SalishSea_t_yyyymmdd_yyyymmdd_grid_T.nc*.
 These files contain salinity and temperature.
 Therefore, Ariane will be calculating density.

 Add the following sections to :kbd:`namelist`.
+Remember to modify the directory and filename of your input files.

 Temperature
 ^^^^^^^^^^^